ThibauldC/iceberg-maintenance-examples/README.md

-# Performing table maintenance on Apache Iceberg tables using Apache Spark (with Scala and Python)
+# Performing table maintenance on unpartitioned Apache Iceberg tables using Apache Spark (with Scala and Python)
 ## Preface
 For this walkthrough we will use [open taxi data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) from New York.